-Here are a few tips that will help you have more time to continue your scriptwriting.
+Here are a few tips that will help you make more time to write your scripts…

 1. If you do your writing on your PC, keep it on whenever you’re in the house.
 If you write freehand keep a pad a pen nearby at all times.
 Then whenever you get a spare moment, even if it’s only five minutes, you can get your head down and get some work done straight away.

 2. Learn to multitask.
 If you’re a housewife or househusband then work your writing into your everyday chores.
 While you’re cooking there’s usually a gap where you’re waiting for something to boil or cool down, use that time to write.
 If you work or study then you can write in your lunch break or (if you’re daring) when you’re meant to be doing your job.

 3. Write at night.
 This one is especially for prospective scriptwriters with families.
 Some of the most successful people only sleep a handful of hours a night.
 Cut into your sleeping time by an hour and get some scriptwriting done.
 This is how a lot of scriptwriters have to work before they are able to turn professional.